PicoScope® 9300 Series

 The PicoScope 9300 Series scopes quickly measure more than 40 fundamental parameters used to characterize non-return-to-zero (NRZ) signals and return-to-zero (RZ) signals.
 Up to ten parameters can be measured simultaneously, with statistics also shown.

 The measurement points and levels used to generate each parameter can be shown dynamically.

 Eye-diagram analysis can be made even more powerful with the addition of mask testing, as described below.

-The display can be gray-scaled or color-graded to aid in analyzing noise and jitter in eye diagrams.
+There’s a choice of gray-scale and color-graded display modes to aid in analyzing noise and jitter in eye diagrams.
 There is also a statistical display showing a failure count for both the original mask and the margin.